2007–2009 university protests in France

-This article is about the university strike movement in France during 2007 and 2009.
+University strikes occurred in France during 2007 and 2009.
 Since Valérie Pécresse was appointed Minister for Higher Education and Research, the mood had been tense in the French university system.
 Several reform projects had led to protest movements, including that of 2009, the longest-lasting yet since 1968, still on-going after several months.
 It had put a heavy strain on France's political environment, even within the leading UMP party, and led to a reconsideration of the Bologna process within intellectual circles.
 A similar movement has simultaneously taken place in Spain.